devopsdays/devopsdays-web/content/events/2019-ghent/sponsor.md

 <dt>Whom should we send?</dt>
 <dd>This is a community event, so it is better to send engineers rather than sales people.</dd>

-<dt>As a Platinum/Gold sponsor, and we supposed to have 2- or 1- minute slot to address the attendees.
+<dt>As a Platinum/Gold sponsor, we have a 1- or 2- minute slot to address the attendees.
 When will that be?
 How will it work?</dt>
 <dd>Sponsors will address the attendees on the morning of October 29.
 An email mid October will provide additional details.</dd>

 <dt>When can we eat during the conference?</dt>
 <dd>During breaks the attendees will spent the most time near your booth.
 To make the most of that time we suggest you eat just before the rush.
-The catering will be waiting for you and you will have first choice of our fabulous lunch and diner.</dd>
+The catering will be waiting for you and you will have first choice of our fabulous lunch and dinner.</dd>

 <dt>How do we get our free tickets to the event?</dt>
 <dd>An access code will be emailed to you in early October.
 Please have your attendees register by October 14.</dd>